-The light beams can be seen best at Upper Antleope Canyon.
+The light beams can be seen best at Upper Antelope Canyon.

-It’s possible to get a photo of the light beams on the normal tour, but to get the best shots, you should join a photo tour between 11 a.m. and 1 p.m. in May, June, July, August or September.
+It’s possible to get a photo of the light beams, but to get the best shots, you should join a tour between 11 a.m. and 1 p.m. in May, June, July, August, or September.

-Light beams won’t be visable on cloudy days.
+Please note, light beams won't be visible on cloudy days.

 Lower Antelope Canyon can also get light beams in the summer months.
 They can best be seen in June, July and August between 10:30 a.m. and 1 p.m., but they aren’t very pronounced and won’t have dust in them.